netobserv/documents/blogs/acm/leverage-metrics-in-acm.md

 Imagine a metric that provides per-pod information: this is a high cardinality.
 Imagine a metric that provides per-source pod and per-destination pod information: cardinality explodes.
 Imagine all of that, pulled from hundreds, thousands of clusters: I prefer not to.

-Thanksfully, in each cluster, NetObserv's metrics aren't per-pod, but per-workload.
+Thankfully, in each cluster, NetObserv's metrics aren't per-pod, but per-workload.
 This is a first degree of aggregation to tackle cardinality.
 So the cardinality of such metrics grows capped as `N²`, where `N` is the number of workloads in the cluster.
 For multi-cluster metrics, this is probably still too much, so we filter or aggregate further using recording rules.
 Also, multi-cluster dashboards don't have to go ultra deep in the level of details, they need to provide overviews, so we can keep the more detailed metrics just per-cluster, possibly with a smaller retention.

 In the config shown above, we are reducing the workload metrics cardinality to `2N` by storing independently `ingress` metrics (per destination, without the source) and `egress` metrics (per source, without the destination).
 We are also creating other metrics more aggregated, per namespace.
 And finally, there is a set of metrics with special filters dedicated to watching traffic in/out of the cluster.